 Selecting and installing a CMMS program is an important decision for any organization, but it is even more vital to understand that implementation is not over at installation.
-It is vital to ensure that CMMS training occurs as part of the implementation, and is available on an ongoing basis as needed, for all departments.
+In order to successfully implement CMMS software, it is vital to ensure that training occurs and is available on an ongoing basis for all departments.
 Failure to provide effective, in-depth training is one of the leading reasons CMMS program implementations fail.

 Training Demonstrates Best Practices

 One of the primary reasons to provide training across an organization during the implementation phase of a new CMMS is to provide instruction.
 Individuals at every level in various departments across the company need to know how to accomplish certain tasks in order to effectively do their jobs.
 Training provides detailed instructions and guidance on the spot and also includes documentation for review after the initial training.

 When considered strategically, training is more than a how-to guide.
 Effective training demonstrates best practices or desired processes for the key functions within the company.
 This is of great value in the standardization of processes across multiple divisions, locations, and departments, and training provides the opportunity to essentially hit the reset button and bring everybody back to a single process.

 The hard truth is that if most of your employees do not buy into the CMMS program, the implementation will not be a complete success.
 If approached in the proper way and formatted with space for open discussion, CMMS training will create opportunities for questions, and this is a key component of the buy-in process for your organization.
 Several types of questions will arise during a CMMS online training event:

 - The “How do I…” question: This question will cover a topic already discussed in training, identify a future topic in the training, or identify a task not considered in the development of training.
 In all cases, it provides value to all in the training session to address it.